argoproj/argo-workflows/docs/configure-archive-logs.md

 # Configuring Archive Logs

 !!!
 Warning "Not recommended"
-    We [do not recommend](#why-doesnt-argo-workflows-recommend-using-this-feature) you rely on Argo Workflows to archive logs.
-Instead, use a dedicated Kubernetes capable logging facility.
+    We do not recommend relying on Argo to archive logs as it is naive and not purpose-built for indexing, searching, and storing logs.
+    This feature is provided as a convenience to quickly view logs of garbage collected Pods in the Argo UI, but we [recommend](#suggested-alternatives) you integrate a dedicated, Kubernetes-aware logging facility.

 To enable automatic pipeline logging, you need to configure `archiveLogs` at workflow-controller config-map, workflow spec, or template level.
 You also need to configure [Artifact Repository](configure-artifact-repository.md) to define where this logging artifact is stored.